 As the declared industry research and marketing body under the Australian Meat and Live-stock Act, we operate in partnership with the Australian Government and value chain partners.
 The Australian Government sets high priority research and development objectives covering community, industry and environmental concerns.

-Peak industry councils Cattle Australia, Australian Lot Feeders’ Association, Sheep Producers Australia and Goat Industry Council Australia assist MLA in consulting with levy payers on industry needs and priorities and provide guidance to ensure MLA strategy reflects these.
+Peak industry bodies Cattle Australia, Australian Lot Feeders’ Association, Sheep Producers Australia and Goat Industry Council Australia assist MLA in consulting with levy payers on industry needs and priorities and provide guidance to ensure MLA strategy reflects these.

 MLA also works closely with the Red Meat Advisory Council, the Australian Meat Processor Corporation, the Australian Meat Industry Council, LiveCorp and the Australian Livestock Exporters' Council to develop programs that address key industry issues and opportunities through the supply chain, manage projects and communicate outcomes.